burrowsa/Fixtures.jl/README.md

 Bonjour tout le monde
 after

-There is also a handy `add_fixture` method that lets you define the setup and teardown functions separately:
+There is also a handy `add_simple_fixture` method that lets you define the setup and teardown functions separately:

 `function add_fixture(scope::Symbol, before::Function, after::Function)`